Instantons causing iterative decoding to cycle: Abstract

 \section{Abstract}

 It is speculated that the most probable channel noise realizations (instantons) that cause the iterative decoding of low-density parity-check codes to fail make the decoding not to converge.
-A simple example is given of an instanton that is not a pseudo-codeword and causes iterative decoding to cycle.
-A method of finding the instantons for large number of iterations is presented and tested on Tanner's $[155, 64, 20]$ code and Gaussian channel.
-The inherently dynamic instanton with effective distance of $11.475333$ is found.
+The Wiberg's formula is generalized for the case when the part of a computational tree that contributes to the output at its center is ambiguous.
+Two methods of finding the instantons for large number of iterations are presented and tested on Tanner's $\pmb{[155, 64, 20]}$ code and Gaussian channel.
+The inherently dynamic instanton with effective distance of $\pmb{11.475333}$ is found.